List of bicycle-sharing systems: United Arab Emirates

 ADCB Bikeshare scheme operates in the nation's capital city of Abu Dhabi, and is sponsored by Abu Dhabi Commercial Bank.
 ADCB Bikeshare launched in December 2015.
 Run by Cyacle, the programme operates on Yas Island and Al Raha Beach, where there are 11 stations with 75 bicycles available for hire.
 In the first eight months of operation, 5,641 people became members of the scheme and rode 78,689 kilometres (48,895 miles) on 8,536 trips.

 The German bike sharing company Nextbike temporarily also operated a bike sharing scheme in Dubai, but apparently discontinued it.

-Australasia
+Uzbekistan

+In 2024, a powerbank-sharing startup, Q.watt, launched bike-sharing in Tashkent.

+Australia and Oceania

 Australia

 A number of Australian cities have had docking shared bike systems since 2010.
 In 2017, dockless bike sharing commenced in all the capital cities.
 The dockless systems experienced a higher degree of vandalism, including bikes dumped in rivers, than in other countries.
 The dockless services all provided helmets with the bikes.